Inspiaaa/Trailsmith/README.md

       --remove-route-point-metadata
           Remove the metadata from each point of each route, only keeping lon, lat, and elevation

+      --remove-track-elevation
+          Remove the elevation data from each track point

+      --remove-route-elevation
+          Remove the elevation data from each route point

   -h, --help
           Print help (see a summary with '-h')
 ```

+## Additional Tools

+For more information on the additional tools provided by the CLI suite, please consult the `--help`.